ProjectPandaCore/TrinityCore-5.1.0-16357/README.md

 ## Release

++ Instances:
++ Implement Instance Gate of The SettingSun

 + Fixed Quests:
 + 86, 9280, 9409, 10302, 9290, 26968, 9305,
 + 9303, 26968, 31156, 31157, 26966, 26963,